JaneJeon/objection-authorize/README.md

 "Magical" integration with Objection.js to provide baked-in authorization!

-It automatically takes away a lot of the manual wiring that you'd need to write if you were to implement your access control on a request/route level, including:
+It automatically takes away a lot of the manual wiring that you'd need to do if you were to implement your access control on a request/route level, including:

 - filtering request body
 - checking the user against the resource and the ACL